samanthadies/samanthadies.github.io/_pages/cv.md

 Talks
 ======
+  * CCS Satellite - Toward Equitable and Just Societies: Unraveling the Complexities, "Unraveling the Impact of Co-authorship on Faculty Placement", 2023.
   * ACM CAPWIC, "Quantifying and Measuring Transparency in Computer Science Research", 2022.
   * ACM CAPWIC, "Social Media as a Driver for Social Change: Analyzing the #MeToo and #BlackLivesMatter Movements on Twitter", 2021.